Last updated: March 11, 2022

 There is no requirement anywhere that says anyone must be ACLS certified.
 Most regulatory agencies do however require training in resuscitation for anyone administering or monitoring patients receiving anesthesia or sedation.
 Most facilities utilize ACLS or PALS to fulfill this need, but it is not a requirement.

-If you are talking about ACLS and PALS yes they are good worldwide.
-If he is talking about his EMT certification, NO, he will need to complete whatever his new state requires.
+If you are talking about ACLS and PALS, yes they are good worldwide.
+If you are talking about your EMT certification, no, you will need to complete whatever your new state requires.

 PEA should NOT be treated with defibrillation (AED).
 The only treatment for PEA is to find the cause (usually hypovolemia or hypoxia) and to fix it.